 Despite millions of dollars worth of monetary donations, food banks around the US are shuttering as they struggle to contend with COVID-19 and provide food relief.
 Volunteer help has dwindled because of social distancing and fear of contracting and spreading the disease.

-To deal with the challenges brought on by the outbreak, food banks have put in place new protocols for handling and delivering food and maintaining a steady supply.
-But these challenges have shifted much of the burden onto food banks themselves, leading to skyrocketing operating costs and uncertainty about how long they’ll be able to respond.
+Food banks have put in place new protocols for handling and delivering food and maintaining a steady supply to deal with the challenges brought on by the outbreak.
+But food banks have mostly been on the receiving end of these challenges, leading to uncertainty about how long they’ll be able to respond coupled with skyrocketing operating costs.
 Here’s how the US is dealing with these challenges to feed those in need.

-Hunger is a persistent problem in the US, affecting more than 37 million people in 2018, according to a report from the Department of Agriculture.
-Households with children are more likely to experience food insecurity, according to Feeding America, the country’s largest network of food banks.
-Food-insecure households often rely on local food banks and other hunger relief organizations for support.
+Affecting more than 37 million people in 2018, hunger is a persistent problem in the US.
+And according to Feeding America, households with children are more likely to experience food insecurity.
+Food-insecure households often rely on local food banks and other hunger relief organizations for not only food, but support.

 But front-line workers are preparing for more dire circumstances, as the government continues to push shelter-in-place warnings and as unemployment rates continue to rise.
-Many food banks anticipate an increase in the coming months in the number of people seeking sufficient food supply for themselves and their families.
+Many food banks anticipate an increase in the number of people seeking sufficient food supply for themselves and their families in the coming months.

 Small food banks in New York City, which has become the epicenter of the coronavirus outbreak, have closed down because they haven’t gotten food to distribute or they don’t have the volunteers to man them.
 Many volunteers who have stopped their service are in their sixties and seventies, making them high-risk candidates to contract the most severe form of the virus.